juvoinc/bamboo/README.md

 #### Helper function

 The helper function only needs to be called once.
 After that, its state will persist throughout your session.
 It accepts the same parameters as the low-level ElasticSearch api.
+If no config is declared then Bamboo will use the default ElasticSearch settings, i.e., 'localhost'.

 ```python
 >>> from bamboo import config, DataFrame